-In general, a child care license or registration is a legal document that means New York State has granted you permission to operate a child care business as long as some minimum criteria or regulations are met.
+REGULATIONS: In general, a child care license or registration is a legal document that means New York State has granted you permission to operate a child care business as long as some minimum criteria or regulations are met.
 These regulations are in place so the children in your care will be in environments that meet minimum health & safety requirements.
-Child Care Solutions encourages you as a licensed/registered child care provider to have a solid understanding of NYS Regulations so you can operate a safe & healthy program as well as be an effective advocate for yourself and your child care program.
+Child Care Solutions encourages you as a licensed/registered child care provider to have a solid understanding of the NYS Regulations so you can operate a safe & healthy program as well as be an effective advocate for yourself and your child care program.

-Initial Pre-Opening Inspection:
+- Initial Pre-Opening Inspection:

 Can occur anytime and is required following any serious violation or a series of 5 or more violations.
-It is also required following a self-report, injury, accident, serious contagious illness, death of a child or medication error.
+It is also required following a self-report, injury, accident, serious contagious illness, death of a child, or medication error.
 These inspections are also required as part of a Safety Assessment related to a criminal history review.

 A Monitoring Inspection may be required to verify that corrective action has been taken to resolve a compliance issue.
-It is required if a program or provider fails to submit a written corrective action plan or has not completed training requirements prior to renewal.
+It is required that if a program or provider fails to submit a written corrective action plan or has not completed training requirements prior to renewal.
 Monitoring inspections may be scheduled or unannounced.

 Occurs following receipt of a complaint and is conducted within 5 business days of receipt of a complaint regarding serious allegations or conducted within 10 to 15 calendar days of receipt of a non-emergency allegation.
 This type of inspection is generally unannounced

-50% or Renewal Inspection:
+- Renewal Inspection: